Requirements Coverage-Guided Minimization for Natural Language Test Cases: Approach

 Note that crossover and mutation may produce invalid individuals (i.e., those that violate the coverage constraint).
 To address this, we experimented with incorporating a repair operator during the search process.
 The repair operator randomly adds one test case for each uncovered requirement and removes the test cases under requirements that are covered by more than one test case, therefore reestablishing full coverage while maintaining the budget constraint for each solution.
 However, the results obtained using the repair operator were slightly worse than those without it.
 This can be attributed to the fact that the repair operator reduces the diversity of the solutions.
 Therefore, we decided not to use the repair operator in the subsequent experiments.

 We follow the published guidelines~\footnote{\url{https://www.obitko.com/tutorials/genetic- algorithms/recommendations.php}} used in prior work~\cite{DBLP:journals/tse/PanGB24} for setting GA hyperparameters.
 Specifically, we use a population size of $100$, a mutation rate of $0.01$, and a crossover rate of $0.90$.
-For each generation, the size of each solution (i.e., subset) remains fixed and equal to the minimization budget.
-The evolutionary process is repeated until the convergence, which is defined as the improvement in the fitness score being less than $0.0025$ across generations.
-The final output is the best subset identified during the search, which satisfies all constraints and minimizes the redundancy among selected test cases, indicated by the lowest fitness value.
+For each generation, the size of each solution (i.e., subset) remains fixed at the minimization budget.